 45) Two of my favourite pubs in the Southside are the Allison Arms, and the Rum Shack just across the road.
 Allison Arms has a great local vibe with a mixed crowd, and the Rum Shack is a rum bar with a great beer garden!

-46) Finnieston and Argyle Street in the West End are not just good for food, but also for pubs and bars – check out The 78, Distill, Ben Nevis or Lebowskis.
+46) Finnieston and Argyle Street in the West End are not just good for food, but also for pubs and bars – check out The 78, Ben Nevis (great for trad music) or Lebowskis.

 47) One special tip for a cozy pub with a wood fire is The Belle on Great Western Road.
 It’s laptop-friendly (free WiFi), attracts a mixed crowd and is dog-friendly, so there usually is at least one furry friend to cuddle.